 At the Factory, Blair rushes downstairs to meet us.

 “We want to talk the business end here.
-Then just socialize at Max’s,” as I kiss Blair on the cheek.
+Then just socialize,” as I kiss Blair on the cheek.

-He goes all a’twitter, so we walk past him, up to Andy’s office.
+He goes all a’twitter, so we just walk up to Andy’s office.

 “Boys, I’m just finishing up to meet you in Union Square.”

 “You mentioned you have a proposition for us.
-Best to talk business here, then socialize.”
+Best to talk business here, then socialize at Max’s.”

 “Come with me,” he says.
 Our entourage of two keeps up as we go into a downstairs studio, where there is a contraption called a Big Shot.